RaviDhirani/RaviDhirani/README.md

 - 👋 Hi, I’m @RaviDhirani
-- 👀 I’m interested in IT and Cybersecurity
+- 👀 I am a passionate DevSecOps Lead
-- 🌱 I’m currently learning Azure DevOps and continuously improving my Office 365 management skills.
+- 🌱 I’m currently pioneering GreenOps Lead DevSecOps Practices to make the world a greener place
-- 📫 How to reach me ... ravidhirani.com
+- 📫 How to reach me ... ravnar.ltd

 <!---
 RaviDhirani/RaviDhirani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.